MoonwaveInteractive/ConsoleTemplate/README.md

 # ConsoleTemplate
-An advanced console template for creating complex and robust console applications targetting .NET Core.
+An advanced template for getting a complex and robust console application targetting .NET Core up and running as fast as possible.

-This template makes light usage of Moonwave.Text, it is recommended that you create your own text formatter as Moonwave.Text is not capable of text wrapping.
+This template makes light usage of Moonwave.Text for displaying command help information.
+It is recommended that you implement your own text formatter as Moonwave.Text is currently incapable of text wrapping.